Beating the fault-tolerance bound and security loopholes for Byzantine agreement with a quantum solution: Introduction

-A promising approach for Byzantine agreement is to use quantum technology to address these problems.
-The quantum version of Byzantine agreement is called quantum Byzantine agreement (QBA).
-For the three-party consensus problem, the first quantum solution using a three-qutrit singlet state was proposed in 2001~\cite{Fitzi2001quantum} and was demonstrated experimentally using a four-photon polarization-entangled state in 2008~\cite{gaertner2008xperimental}.
-This protocol and its subsequent protocols~\cite{fitzi2002detectable,Iblisdir2004byzantine,Neigovzen2008Multipartite,Rahaman2015Quantum,smania2016experimental,smania2016experimental}, called detectable QBA, weaken the two original Byzantine conditions with extra assumptions, which leads to a certain probability of aborting the protocol.
-More seriously, they are restricted to the three-party scenario and can only reach one-bit message consensus~\cite{Fitzi2001quantum,gaertner2008xperimental,Iblisdir2004byzantine,Neigovzen2008Multipartite,Rahaman2015Quantum,smania2016experimental,smania2016experimental}.
-Additionally, some achievements have been made towards scalable multiparty QBA~\cite{ben2005fast,taherkhani2018resource,sun2020multi,wang2022quantum} but the fault tolerance of these protocols is still $1/3$.
-All QBA protocols require sophisticated techniques, such as multiparticle entanglement generation and distribution and entanglement swapping, which are difficult for practical implementations.
+Quantum Byzantine agreement (QBA) is a promising approach for consensus problems.
+For three-party consensus, the first quantum solution using a three-qutrit singlet state was proposed in 2001~\cite{Fitzi2001quantum} and was experimentally demonstrated using a four-photon polarization-entangled state in 2008~\cite{gaertner2008xperimental}.
+This protocol and its subsequent protocols~\cite{fitzi2002detectable,Iblisdir2004byzantine,Neigovzen2008Multipartite,Rahaman2015Quantum,smania2016experimental} using some special entanglement, called detectable QBA framework, unavoidably weaken the two original Byzantine conditions with extra assumptions, which leads to a certain probability of aborting the protocol.
+More seriously, these rudimentary solutions are restricted to the three-party scenario and can only reach a one-bit message consensus~\cite{Fitzi2001quantum,gaertner2008xperimental,Iblisdir2004byzantine,Neigovzen2008Multipartite,Rahaman2015Quantum,smania2016experimental}.
+Some achievements have been made toward scalable multiparty QBA~\cite{Ben2005fast,taherkhani2018resource,sun2020multi,wang2022quantum} but their fault tolerance is $1/3$.
+In addition, QBA protocols require sophisticated techniques, such as multiparticle entanglement generation and distribution and entanglement swapping, which are difficult for practical implementations.
 Furthermore, the security of detectable QBA has not been proven rigorously~\cite{Gao:2008:Common,Gaertner:2008:Reply}.